-She moved back to Japan in middle school and did not compose much more music until her late teens.
-She graduated from college and began working as a systems engineering programmer until 1992 when she decided to focus more on music again, debuting in the band See-Saw.
+She moved back to Japan in middle school and did not compose more music until her late teens.
+She graduated from Εnglish literature school of Tsuda University (source), and after graduating from university in March 1988, she joined Nippon Telegraph and Telephone (NTT) in April of the same year and began working as a engineer, and meanwhile founded the girl-band See-Saw, until 1992 when she decided to focus more on See-Saw and quit her job.

 See-Saw released six singles and two albums before 1995 when they broke up.
 Yuki continued in the music industry as a solo composer, composing soundtracks for animes, TV, commercials, video games, and other artists (see discography).
 See-Saw was reunited in 2001, creating more hit singles.
 In the same year, Yuki Kajiura began composing Noir for Koichi Mashimo, who she would continue to work for on many projects.

 Kajiura founded the FictionJunction project with Yuuka in 2003, later adding Wakana, Keiko, Kaori, and Asuka, as vocalists.
 2003 also saw the release of her first solo album to date, Fiction.

 In 2007 she founded the Kalafina project including the vocalists Wakana Ootaki, Keiko Kubota, Hikaru and Maya.